Action Girl: Second Lieutenant Mira, leader of the remaining members of the 203rd Cadian regiment, at your service.

 Averted, particularly with the Imperial Guardsmen.
 They were hard pressed against the Ork Waaagh! and almost certainly doomed before your arrival; and after you (quite literally if you so choose) hack your way through a huge mob of Orks closing in to push through their lines, most of the Guardsmen are very much in awe of Titus and his comrades.
 Some of the casualties in the bunker thank the God-Emperor that they were able to see a Space Marine before the end, and utter a prayer on your behalf.
 They also tend to kneel before you and address you as "My lord".

 It's also averted from the Space Marines towards the Imperial guard.
-Titus shows nothing but respect and admiration for troops so willing to lay their life on the line to protect their planet.
+Titus shows nothing but respect and admiration for troops so willing to lay their life on the line to protect their planet, rather than the usual treatment of "Oh look, more Cannon Fodder."
 This attitude instantly wins Lieutenant Mira over.

 Dynamic Entry: An insanely AWESOME example: in the final stage, Titus must cross a bridge being held by Chaos Marines on his way to face Nemeroth.
 The bridge is INFESTED with them, and you'll come to a part where there is basically no way to cross without getting killed... until a Space Marine droppod lands with an explosion amongst the Chaos Marines and Space Marines from the Ultramarines, Blood Ravens and Black Templars storm out and start slaughtering them.
 FOR THE EMPEROR!!